Skip to content

 # Force-remove a running container

-The docker exec command is particularly useful for debugging.
-The -it flags allocate an interactive terminal, giving you a shell inside the running container. docker stats provides a real-time view of CPU and memory consumption — useful when diagnosing performance issues without installing extra tooling inside the container.
+The docker exec -it command is particularly useful for debugging.
+The -it flags allocate an interactive terminal, giving you a shell inside the running container. docker stats provides a real-time view of CPU and memory consumption without installing extra tooling inside the container.

 Terminal window

 Volumes are managed by Docker and stored in a Docker-controlled area of the host filesystem (/var/lib/docker/volumes/ on Linux).
-They are the preferred mechanism for production data because Docker handles permissions and lifecycle:
+Docker handles their permissions and lifecycle.
+They are the preferred mechanism for application data that must persist across container replacements.

 Terminal window